Inokinoki/inoki-blog/source/_posts/Python-code-analyse-1.md

 }
 ```

 As we see above, we need `Py_InspectFlag`, `stdin_is_interactive` are both true, and set at least a file name, a command or a module to run interactive mode.
-Which means, probably there was one script which has been executed.
+Which means, probably there was one script which has been executed, an the script imported the interactive mode.

 ```c
 /* Check this environment variable at the end, to give programs the